srichardson0/Black_Knowledge_Erasure_Dataset_-BKED-/README.md

 - Records in model_hallucinations.csv represent verified model errors and should not be treated as factual sources.

-- Absence of an error in model_responses_raw.csv does not imply correctness; only identified and curated hallucinations are included.
+- Absence of an error in model_responses_raw.csv does not imply correctness; hallucinations are curated and identified in model_hallucinations.csv.

 - Model outputs reflect behavior at the time of collection and may not generalize to future model versions.